How to use diagonal lines in photography composition for dynamic photos

 3. Using multiple diagonal lines in a photo

-There’s a fine line between using just enough multiple diagonal lines going in different directions and using too many.
 When a few diagonal lines go in different directions it lends a sense of action to the photo, making it more dynamic.

 When you drive past a ploughed field do you find your eyes drawn to the changing pattern of the lines that’s created as you pass?

-Zigzag
+c) Zigzag lines

 A zigzag line is simply several diagonal lines joined together going in roughly the same direction.
 The slight change of direction with each zig or zag, engages the viewer, leads the eye and creates interest in the photo.